arnoprincestonpan/ARNO-PAN-IS24-full-stack-competition-req97073/README.md

 ###### Search for Scrum Master or Developer
 1. On the Scrum Master Name field or Developer Name field, enter a name.
-2. Click Search.
+2. Click Search Button.
-3. Click Clear Search when you are done.
+3. Click Clear Search Button when you are done.

 ###### View Product
-1. Click View on right of the row you want to see.
+1. Click View Button on the right of the row you want to view.

+###### Edit Product
+1. Click the Edit Button on the right of the row you want to edit.

+###### Delete Product
+1. Click the Delete Button on the right of the row you want to delete.

 ###### Add Product
 1. Click Add Product on the header component.
 (Next to the top right of the page)
 2. Enter Product information on all the fields.

-######
+###### About
+1. Click About on the header component.

 Note:
 i.
 Use the latest browser. i.e. Google Chrome, Microsoft Edge, or Mozilla Firefox